CWE & SOS Application Information

 This will be a short Q&A style interview with a panel of Auburn students and staff.
 More instruction will be provided if selected for a second round interview.

-Teams will be announced on Monday, October 30 at 8pm, and newly selected Orientation Counselors will have an Introductory Meeting on Wednesday, November 1 at 8pm.
+Teams will be announced on Monday, November 10 at 8pm, and newly selected Orientation Counselors will have an Introductory Meeting on Tuesday, November 11 at 8pm.
 More information will be provided during the second round of interviews.

 Check out these Frequently Asked Questions about the orientation position.